 Imposter syndrome can undermine you at every step.
 Whether your goals are centered around an academic, professional, health-related, athletic, or social pursuit, finding support can be the key to your success.

-Working with a therapist can help you untangle your deep-seated narratives and re-write your internal scripts from a more intentional place to ensure that they align with your goals and values.
+Working with a therapist in Calmerry can help you untangle your deep-seated narratives and re-write your internal scripts from a more intentional place to ensure that they align with your goals and values.
 A mental health professional can also support you in developing the courage, resilience, and capacity to overcome your tendency to self-sabotage.

-You are not meant to do this alone and you don’t have to stay stuck.
+You are not meant to do this alone and don’t have to stay stuck.
 Now that you no longer have to carve out the time to travel to and from a therapist’s office or hand over half of your paycheck for each session, online therapy is a real, accessible option.